Perspective | These stories are supposed to give you nightmares

 Morrison based the book on the true story of Margaret Garner, a 5-foot-tall woman with an angry scar down the left side of her face who tried to escape slavery by crossing the frozen Ohio River in 1856 and hiding in Cincinnati.

-Garner killed one of her own children rather than send her back into slavery, likely recalling her brutal time at the Maplewood plantation in Kentucky.
-Three of her four children were described as “bright” or “mulatto” on census forms — and each was born around five months after the Maplewood plantation owners’ children were born.
+Garner killed one of her own children rather than send her back into slavery, probably recalling her brutal time at the Maplewood plantation in Kentucky.
+Three of her four children were described as “bright” or “mulatto” on census forms — and each was born about five months after the Maplewood plantation owners’ children were born.

 When U.S. Marshals caught up with the family in Ohio and arrested them under the Fugitive Slave Act, Garner killed one of her children — her 2-year-old daughter Mary — to spare her the horrors of enslavement.